 While preparing the water bath, make sure the water does not come up higher than half of the Ramekins.

 How do I know that my Crème brûlée is baked?

-3. How to caramelize Crème brûlée
+3. How to caramelize the top

-Regarding the Blow torch, it is really not an expensive piece of baking equipment and you can use it to caramelize meringue on lemon meringue pie, to caramelize marshmallow and I even use it for cooking to caramelize cheese.
+Regarding the Blow torch, it is really not an expensive piece of baking equipment and you can use it to caramelize meringue on lemon meringue pie, to caramelize marshmallows and I even use it for cooking to caramelize cheese.
 It is really one of those fun baking equipment you might not need all the time but when the need comes, it is so handy!

 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.

-- Pre-heat oven to 150 C / 302°F
+- Pre-heat oven to 150 C / 302°F no fan

 - Prepare the water bath: Fill a baking tray with warm water then place the ramekins into the water.
 Make sure the water does not come up higher than half of the ramekins

-- As cream mixture starts simmering, immediately but slowly pour it into the egg yolk mixture and whisk until combined
+- As the cream mixture starts simmering, immediately but slowly pour it into the egg yolk mixture and whisk until combined

 - Bake the custard in the water bath for about 45min.
 Baking time depens on your oven and size of ramekins